Collections

 scenarios:writeCreate and update your public and private scenarios

-Before you can create a collection, you must create the underlying scenarios.
+Before you can create a collection, you must create the underlying scenarios or saved scenarios.
 The response will include the ID number of your new scenario.
 You may then create a collection as a second step, passing the scenario IDs:

 POST /api/v3/collections HTTP/2